Last Updated on

 On the left side of the worksheet is a box labeled “Antecedents,” in which you or the client write down the factors that preceded a particular behavior.
 These are factors that led up to the behavior under consideration, either directly or indirectly.

 On the right side is the final box, labeled “Consequences.”
 This is where you write down the consequences of the behavior, or what happened as a result of the behavior under consideration.
 “Consequences” may sound inherently negative, but they are not necessarily negative; some positive consequences can arise from many types of behaviors, even if more negative consequences result as well.

 This worksheet can help you or your client to find out whether particular behaviors are adaptive and helpful in striving towards your goals, or destructive and self-defeating.
-Follow this link to print out this worksheet and give it a try.

 This worksheet presents five boxes at the top of the page, which should be completed before moving on to the rest of the worksheet.